What is Oral Immunotherapy (OIT)?

 Consider the Age for OIT

 Age should definitely be considered when starting treatment.
 My kids were a bit older, at 9 and 10 years old, so they understood what was happening and that taking the doses would help them in the long run.
 You can’t really explain that to a younger child.
 Blood tests are difficult, you have to stay very still.
-Xolair injections are also tough.
+If you are doing OIT with Xolair, the injections can be tough.
 The needle stays in for a while and there was an injection into both arms at the same time.
 I remember my daughter asking for the cold and vibrating Buzzy bee to make it easier.
 Consider if your child can willingly eat the dose everyday and can tell you any symptoms.

 Do all OIT’s require injections?

 For our family, my daughter’s trial included Xolair injections to speed up the dosing escalation process.
 My son’s trial did not include Xolair injections.
 You could say that it was done in a more “natural” way.
 The blood draws every 3 months for both of their trials was because it was a clinical trial and the blood was collected for research.
 There are no blood draws in private practice OIT.

 Clinical Trials vs. Private Practice OIT